jscott7/CSVComparer/README.md

 **ToleranceValue** The tolerance to use for numeric values

-**OrphanExlusions** A list of Regex Patterns used to exclude orphans whose key matches the pattern
+**OrphanExclusions** A list of Regex Patterns used to exclude orphans whose key matches the pattern

+**KeyExclusions** A list of Regex Patterns used to exclude Value breaks whose key matches the pattern

 ## Directory comparison

 If the Reference and Candidate paths are directories you can compare multiple files.
 If the files have different structures a configuration can